-Use this feature to enable or disable legacy Console Redirection after BIOS POST (Power-On Self-Test).
-When the option-Bootloader is selected, legacy Console Redirection is disabled before booting the OS.
-When the option-Always Enable is selected, legacy Console Redirection remains enabled while the OS boots up.
+Use this item to enable or disable legacy Console Redirection after BIOS POST (Power-On Self-Test).
+When "Bootloader" is selected, legacy Console Redirection is disabled before booting the OS.
+When "Always Enable" is selected, legacy Console Redirection remains enabled while the OS boots up.
 The options are Always Enable and Bootloader.